 Make the most of your study abroad experience by attending our series of short presentations designed for study abroad alumni!
 CGE Staff and CGE Peer Advisors will provide resources to help students adjust to campus life, maximize the study abroad experience in grad school applications and the job search, and communicate their study abroad experiences effectively in interviews and conversation.

-These presentations will take place at 2:30 in Social Sciences 103 on the following Wednesdays in the Spring 2016 semester:
+These presentations will take place at 2:30pm in Social Sciences 103 on the following Wednesdays in the Spring 2016 semester:

 Wednesday, February 10: Sharing Your Story – How to Talk about Study Abroad Without Boring People to Death